Diet and Back Pain

 Diet As A Cause of Back Pain

-Perry et al (2010) examined the correlation between spinal pain and nutrition in a cross-sectional study of adolescents.
+Perry et al (2010) examined the correlation between spinal pain and nutrition in a cross-sectional study of adolescents many which led to minimally invasive spine surgery.
 In univariate analysis in females a reduced incidence of low back pain was associated with consumption of meat, sodium, copper, carotene, vitamin B6, reduced intake of vitamin E, polyunsaturated fat and omega-6 fatty acids.
 Similarly for females there was a reduced risk of neck/shoulder pain associated with high (fruits and meat) and low intakes (vitamin B12 and 5n3 DPAs).
 In males, a reduced risk of back pain was associated with high intakes of fruits and low intakes of some nutritional elements iron and nicotinic acid.
 An increased risk of back pain was associated with highest intakes of fish and seafood in males.
 A reduced risk of neck and shoulder pain was associated with highest intakes of egg products and sugar products, whilst an increased risk was associated with lowest intakes of cereals, retinol, vitamin D, vitamin B12, and omega-6 fatty acids.
 Many of these associations are likely not causative.
 For example vitamin E intake is a marker of omega-6 fatty acid consumption, which on a very basic level could be considered pro-inflammatory.

 Atherosclerosis has a known association with diet and lifestyle but may also play a role in back pain.
 Kauppila (2009) found that atherosclerosis of the aorta and stenosis of the arteries supplying the lumbar spine was associated with disc degeneration and low back pain.
 Interestingly, as you would expect cardiovascular risk factors were not as closely correlated with back pain.
 Nonetheless this association shows the potential for nutrition to indirectly influence back pain.